SWOSSAA CONSTITUTION

 3.1 -- General

-3.1.1 SWOSSAA shall consist of groups of schools, hereafter referred to as
+3.1.1 SWOSSAA shall consist of groups of schools,

-Member Associations, which meet the requirements stated in this
+hereafter referred to as Member Associations, which meet the requirements

-and Training,
+Ministry of Education and Training,

 3.1.2 The Member Associations are:

-Secondary Schools Athletic Association (LSSAA)
+Schools Athletic Association (LKSSAA)

-Essex County Secondary Schools Athletic Association (WECSSAA)
+Secondary Schools Athletic Association (WECSSAA)

 3.2 -- Method of Application and